spences10/scottspence.com/copy/privacy-policy.md

 ### How users of this site can request their data be turned over to them and/or be deleted

-As I only collect email addresses for the purposes of the newsletter you can unsubscribe from the mail sent.
+As I only collect email addresses for the purposes of the newsletter you can unsubscribe from the mails sent anytime.

-If you want to contact me see [Contact information for site administrators] and I will personally remove your email address from Sendinblue.
+If you want to contact me see [Contact information for site administrators] and I will personally remove your email address from Buttondown.

 ### Contact information for site administrators

-If you need to get in touch, email me at [yo@scottspence.dev] or use the [contact form] and I'll action it straight away.
+If you need to get in touch, email me at [privacy@scottspence.dev] or use the [contact form] and I'll action it straight away.

 ### Tools

-If you are interested in creating your own privacy page search for these companies, I have affiliation with them:
+If you are interested in creating your own privacy page search for these companies, I have no affiliation with them:

 - Termageddon
 - TermsFeed